Aligning Supply Chain Organizations

 - Industry case study to understand trading partner collaboration

-- Identifying and understanding key issues relating to supply chain collaboration and alignment
+- Identifying and understanding key issues and challenges relating to supply chain collaboration and alignment

 - Benchmarking your firm's alignment for integrated business performance